 - Hardness: The measurement of the material’s resistance towards the deforming force for a defined length of time is done by measuring the hardness.
 It differs from material to material.
 The soft compounds deform easily and have high friction while the harder compounds have high resistance and low friction.

 - Ageing: This property helps to understand the behavior of a material when exposed to heat.
-If the elastomers are pushed beyond their aging resistance, they will suffer from hardening, cracking and splitting.
+If the elastomers are pushed beyond their ageing resistance, they will suffer from hardening, cracking, and splitting.

 - Colour: Colouring is used mainly to differentiate between the compound grades based on their usage.